 9. More effective product positioning and messaging.
 Determining buyer decision factors and ranking those factors in importance provides the seller with unique transaction-based insights into what is important to the buyer.
 This insight translates into more effective product positioning and messaging when it is developed to align with the buyers’ key decision factor rankings.

-10. High successful close rates.
+10. Higher close rates.
 Aligning the sales message, product features, and overall value proposition to the buyer’s decision factors produces higher performance against each factor.
 This in turn produces a comparative advantage in the selling process and makes the offer more attractive to the buyer.
-Done right, and with the proper assessment of the buyer decision factor importance, it produces higher successful close rates.
+Done right, and with the proper assessment of the buyer decision factor importance, it produces higher close rates.

 – Erik Glitman, CEO